Kino Bay Center for Cultural and Ecological Studies

 Fellowships, Scholarships and Support

 The Conservation Fellowship Program awards 2-6 fellowships each year to young professionals to work within the Center’s programs.
-Since 1999, 26 fellows from five countries have gained valuable field experience, developed their careers and academic goals, and made valuable contributions to the community, the Center, and conservation in the region.
+Since 1999, 47 fellows from six countries have gained valuable field experience, developed their careers and academic goals, and made valuable contributions to the community, the Center, and conservation in the region.

-Prescott College and the Haide Koskinen Scholarship fund have provided a number of scholarships for undergraduate students from Prescott College and Mexican universities to participate in classes and research at the Kino Bay Center.
+Prescott College and the Haide Koskinen Scholarship Fund provide scholarships for undergraduate students from Prescott College and Mexican universities to participate in classes and research at the Kino Bay Center.

 Friends of the Kino Bay Center